lasselehtinen/barn/README.md

 ```
 Provisioning takes a while for the first time so go grab a coffee.
 If there were no problems, you should have readily provisioned machine and you can deploy your Laravel application to the /var/www/`virtualhosts.name` folder.

+### Running custom playbooks
+Sometimes you have something specific which Barn does not cover.
+In that case you can create your custom playbooks.
+Store the playbooks to `roles/custom/files` with the .yml extension and they will be executed on all roles.

 ## Contributing

 Pull requests are welcome.
 Repository provides a Vagrant file that spins up virtual machines on the supported distributions.
 Please make sure that running the command below completes without any failures.
 If you want to add support for a new distribution, add a new base box to the Vagrant file and add the host to the inventory/testing file.
 Remember also to copy the existing host_vars file for the new distribution.